 Proprioceptive system is located in our muscles and joints.
 It provide a senses of body awareness and detects / controls pressure.
 The proprioceptive system also has an important regulatory role in sensory processing, mainly this input can be calming for those who are overwhelmed by sensory stimulation.
 It can be passive or active information processing.

 Some, but not all, indicators that a child is seeking proprioceptive input are:

-The vestibular system operates through receptors in the inner ear and in conjunction with position in space, input from the eyes, and feedback from muscle and joint receptors, Vestibular system is important because it links to our vision, auditory and proprioceptive systems, and more.
+The vestibular system operates through receptors in the inner ear and in conjunction with position in space, input from the eyes, and feedback from muscle and joint receptors, is able to contribute to posture and appropriate response of the visual system to maintain a field of vision.
+Vestibular system is important because it links to our vision, auditory and proprioceptive systems, and more.
 Vestibular processing affects eye-hand coordination (visual motor skills) and how we move our bodies (body awareness).
 Children with vestibular processing problems will show some of the below symptoms:

 Depending on the need of the each child, some of the vestibular activities are included in the SI plan.
 Some of the activities include Swinging, rotary movements, changes in direction, speed, running, skipping, jumping rope etc.